RJPerry23d/Train-Scheduler/README.md

 ### Setup

-* We'll leave that up to you -- however you like.
-Just make sure you're using Firebase to store data, GitHub to backup your project, and GithHub Pages to host your finished site.
+* I am using Firebase to store data, GitHub to backup my project, and GithHub Pages to host my finished site.

 ### Instructions

-* Make sure that your app suits this basic spec:
+* app basic specs:

   * When adding trains, administrators should be able to submit the following: